christianh814/notes/documents/k8s.md

 Pick one of the controllers (doesn't matter which one) and initialize the control plane with `kubeadm`.
 I used a config file since I was going through a loadbalancer.
 (Also note, if you're using Calico (like I was) you have to specify a `podSubnet` that's something other than `192.168.0.0/16`)

-I did the following on my first controller (in my case my LB was `192.168.1.97`)
+I did the following on my first controller (in the below example; the IP of my LB was `192.168.1.97`)

 ```
 LBIP=192.168.1.97